ShivaniSoft/ExamPortal/README.md

 # ExamPortal
-This is a online exam portal in which student can login and attempt the test.
-This project is made by using springboot and angular technology.
-Springboot is used for backend and Angular is used for frontend.
+An Online Exam Portal where students can securely log in and attempt tests.
+The platform is built using Spring Boot for the backend and Angular for the frontend, ensuring a seamless and secure user experience.

  Key Features:-